 Awnings with 16' width or more need to be supported by an additional center support to prevent twisting of the aluminum casing created by the weight of the arms.
+If installing on a brick wall, 4 bolts are required to safely install the center bracket.
+On other types of walls, make sure that at least 2 bolts are secured to the center of a stud.

-On a wall mount, the support needs to be configured with the hook on top and the bolt with plastic shim on the bottom.
+On a wall mount, the support needs to be configured with the hook on the bottom pointing upwards and the larger bolt on the bottom.
 See Figure 14.

-For a WALL INSTALLATION ONLY; ensure that the Center Support is aligned with the bottom of the Awning Mounting Area.
+For a wall installation, make sure that the Center Support is aligned with the bottom of the Awning Mounting Area.
 See figure 15

-The Center Support must also be solidly fixed into a Wall stud or joist.
+The Center Support must be solidly fixed into a Wall stud or joist.
 It is not necessary that the Center Support be perfectly centered.
 The Center Support has to be located between the two Brackets.
 If a beam is available underneath the siding, you will be safe to use bolts on the top part of the support plate.
-If you are using a stud or any other narrow vertical structure, use two hole that are one on top of the other on the support bracket.
-Mark the bolt locations to fix the Center Support.
+If you are using a stud or any other narrow vertical structure, use two hole that are one on top of the other on the support bracket.Mark the bolt locations to fix the Center Support.